Panasonic GX7 vs Olympus E-P1

 Review summary: Panasonic GX7 vs Olympus E-P1

-So how do things add up?
+So what is the bottom line?
 Which of the two cameras – the Panasonic GX7 or the Olympus E-P1 – has the upper hand?
-A synthesis of the relative strong points of each of the models is listed below.
+The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Panasonic Lumix DMC-GX7:

 - More detail: Offers more megapixels (15.8 vs 12.2MP) with a 14% higher linear resolution.